Tutorial Gateway

 }

-It is nothing but calling the original function with a valid number of arguments.
+It is nothing but calling the original R Function with a valid number of arguments.
 For example, add (2, 3)

-NOTE: User-defined function name should exactly match with the calling function.
+NOTE: User-defined method name should exactly match the calling it.

 add.numbers <- function(a, b)